How to make and serve traditional German bread dumplings.

 Ways to Serve Bread Dumplings

 - The classic way to enjoy Semmelknödel is with thick, flavorful sauce for which they make the perfect mopping ‘instrument’.
-To that end one of the most famous presentations (shown below) is serving them with creamy mushroom stew.
+To that end one of the most famous presentations (shown below) is serving them with creamy mushroom sauce.

-- To enjoy warm bread dumplings on their own you could drizzle them with a bit of melted butter or olive oil and sprinkle them with an aged, salty shredded cheese such Parmesan.
+- To enjoy warm German bread dumplings on their own you could drizzle them with a bit of melted butter or olive oil and sprinkle them with an aged, salty shredded cheese such Parmesan.

 - Needless to say, a German beer is the perfect partner to Semmelknödel – from the dark Dunkel and Bock lagers to Munich Helles and Pilsner.